takeshi-fukasawa/dynamic_opt_conti_action/README.md

 The code is designed to solve a dynamic investment competition model with continuous states.
 We can obtain the results of the experiments shown in Section 5.2 of the paper by running Main_code.m.
 Note that the code utilizes the Smolyak method.
 Functions related to the Smolyak method are based on Judd et al. (2014).

 ## Pakes_McGuire_model (Section 5.3)
 The code is based on the replication code of Pakes and McGuire (1994), downloaded from https://scholar.harvard.edu/pakes/pages/pakes-maguire-algorithm-0.
-It is designed to solve dynamic investment competition model with discrete states considered by Pakes and McGuire (1994).
+It is designed to solve the dynamic investment competition model with discrete states considered by Pakes and McGuire (1994).
 We can obtain the results of the experiments shown in Section 5.3 of the paper by running runit.m.

 ## growth_model_inelastic_labor_supply (Appendix C.2)
 The code is based on the replication code of Coleman (2021) and Arellano et al. (2016), and it is designed to solve the single-agent neoclassical growth model with inelastic labor supply.
 We can obtain the results of the experiments shown in Appendix C.2 of the paper by running gen_results.m.